Lonelycat1/Community-nullmodel/README.md

 This project is a test program for community detection benchmark network construction based on null model, which aims to reconstruct the network according to the user's requirements to generate a suitable artificial network.
 The project has two parts, as follow:
 ***
-*part |*Maintain the mesoscale network feature test program
+*Part 1* Maintain the mesoscale network feature test program
 **construct_benchmark_network_nullmodel**
 * communitynullmodel_new.py
 * ` benchmark-test.py`